 Many people are eager to start a career in Human Resources, as it is a fast-growing career field with many lucrative opportunities.
 Career analysts expect the number of Human Resources jobs to increase in the future and the median annual income for careers in Human Resources is above the national average.

-HR is a professional career that demands integrity, confidentiality, and a high level of interpersonal interaction cabability from its practitioners.
-Increasingly, for a successful career in Human Resources, you will also need business management, finance, and accounting education.
-You must be prepared to develop a deep understanding of the business your employer is engaged in to succeed in a career in Human Resources.
+HR is a professional career that demands integrity, confidentiality, and a high level of interpersonal interaction capability from its practitioners.
+Increasingly, for a successful career in HR, you will also need business management, finance, and accounting education.
+You must be prepared to develop a deep understanding of the business your employer is engaged in to succeed in a career in HR.

 Liking people is not the only qualification for pursuing a career in Human Resources.
 It helps, but it is insufficient for success.
-Human Resources jobs and careers continue to grow in sophistication and the expectations of employers increase every year.
+HR jobs and careers continue to grow in sophistication and the expectations of employers increase every year.
 Employee development, employee retention, and a positive, motivating work environment are critical to business success.

-Job prospects for various Human Resources positions vary by position but they range from growing as fast as the average of other occupations to growing faster than average, according to the Bureau of Labor Statistics in the Occupational Outlook Handbook.
+Job prospects for various Human Resources positions vary by position but they range from growing as fast as the average of other occupations to growing faster than average, according to the Bureau of Labor Statistics in the Occupational Outlook Handbook

 People take widely divergent paths on their journey to working in Human Resource management.
-They enter Human Resource management by luck and by design and they stay because they enjoy the work and the people.
+They enter HR management by luck and by design and they stay because they enjoy the work and the people.
 Common themes emerge when you listen to the stories people tell about their transition into HR management.

 One of the most frequent questions emailed to this Human Resources site asks how to make a career transition into careers in HR.
 Many people who work in Human Resources Management

 Thinking about your current job search after graduation?
 These books will help you find your way.
 Learn about the job market.
 Translate your most important needs, interests, and goals into a rewarding career.
 Find techniques for a successful online and offline job search.
 These are my long term favorite job search, career planning, and career management books for grads.